 In the latest design the QWT (Quarter Wave Transformer) with the peak field of approximately 1 T is adopted as the OMD.
 However, it does not seem to provide sufficient positron yield.
-Therefore, the replacement of the QWT with a detailed design for a pulsed solenoid is foreseen.
+The choice of the OMD is essential for the positron source of the undulator scheme.